-5 CFDA Award Winners From 2019 That You Need To Know About
+5 CFDA Award Winners You Need To Have On Your Radar In 2019

 The Met Gala is often casually referred to as "the Oscars of fashion," because of the A-list attendees and killer red carpet looks.
 But in reality, the CFDA Fashion Awards may be a better comparison to Hollywood's big night because it's actually an award ceremony too.
 Every year, the Council of Fashion Designers of America votes to honor a number of designers and industry veterans for their mark on fashion in the United States.
 For 2019's CFDA Awards, the winners and nominees walked the red carpet alongside top models, and celebrities including Diane Kruger, Jennifer Lopez, and Gigi Hadid, and ultimately shared an evening together celebrating American fashion today.